 GRID Alternatives' unique volunteer-based installation model and organization-wide focus on green jobs training has made every SASH project a workforce development opportunity for a broad range of professional interests.
-GRID Alternatives has created over 42,000 installation workday positions for volunteers in CA since the inception of the SASH program.
-Over 11,300 of these positions have been filled by groups of students from CA job training programs.
+GRID Alternatives has created over 61,800 installation workday positions for volunteers in CA since the inception of the SASH program.
+Over 13,200 of these positions have been filled by groups of students from CA job training programs.
 These volunteer and job training opportunities help strengthen California's solar industry by imparting broad consumer education and providing a means for individuals from diverse backgrounds to learn about PV-solar design and installation through hands-on experience.
 Volunteer and training opportunities can help create the solar market transformation sought through the California Solar Initiative.
 These opportunities also create a well-informed public, and proof that the technology can be adopted by everyone in every community within California.

 GRID ensures that the volunteers on SASH projects are adequately trained in safety and installation techniques and understand the basic fundamentals of the SASH Program, the California Solar Initiative, and the benefits of PV-solar by requiring all volunteers to attend a mandatory volunteer/solar orientation.
-GRID Alternatives has trained over 28,800 community volunteers in these pre-installation orientations.
-Since the inception of the SASH Program, over 22,300 prospective volunteers have completed GRID's mandatory orientation in California and the majority have gone on to participate in a SASH installation.
+GRID Alternatives has trained over 32,000 community volunteers in these pre-installation orientations and the majority have gone on to participate in a SASH installation.
 Volunteers and job trainees form the backbone to GRID's installation model and are an important part of the overall success of the SASH Program.